pombredanne/gpl-history/README.md

 # gpl-history

-This is a collection of historical variants of the GPL-2.0 text as published by the FSF and GNU project as well as key adopters (such as the Linux kernel and GNU Bash, GCC or Findutils).
+This is a collection of historical variants of various GPL and LGPL license texts as published by the FSF and GNU project as well as key adopters (such as the Linux kernel and GNU Bash, GCC or Findutils).

 It started as a tongue-in-cheek exercise after some exchanges with Linus, Alan Cox and other kernel maintainers on LKML while I was working as an Elf